Bleed for This: Plot

 In November 1988, Vinny Pazienza boxes Roger Mayweather for the WBC World Light Welterweight Title.
 He arrives late to the weigh-in, having spent hours riding a stationary bicycle in order to make the weight limit.
 Vinny's final weight is 140 pounds even, which qualifies him for the fight.

 Instead of sleeping, the cocky Vinny spends all night at the casino.
 The following day, he loses to Mayweather.
 At one point during the fight, Vinny is hit after the bell.
 His manager, Lou Duva, causes a scene by going after Mayweather and gets punched for his trouble.
 At the post-match press conference, Duva admits that he feels Vinny isn't serious about the championship and should consider retiring from boxing.
-This angers Vinny's father Angelo (who serves as his coach), and he confronts Duva.
+This angers Vinny's father and coach, Angelo, and he confronts Duva.
 In the ensuing argument, Vinny announces that he wants another fight and fires Duva.
 He replaced his father as coach with Kevin Rooney; Angelo grudgingly agrees to become his manager instead.

 Angelo receives confirmation that Vinny has been granted a new title fight against Gilbert Dele.
 Kevin objects at first, but still believes that Vinny can win the fight.
 Vinny wins the bout via technical knockout, which makes him the WBA World Light Middleweight champion.
 Some days later, Angelo tells Vinny that he must defend his title against Panamanian boxer Roberto Durán.
 Vinny is pleased and drives with his friend Jimmy to get some coffee.
 On the way, they are hit head-on by an oncoming car.
 Jimmy sustains minor injuries, but Vinny suffers a critical neck injury.
 As he regains consciousness in the hospital, the doctor informs him that he might never walk again and will certainly never fight again.
 He offers to better Vinny's chances of walking by performing a spinal fusion.
 While this would guarantee that he can walk again, it would limit movement in his neck and leave him medically unfit to box.